Max Muncy Player Props: Dodgers vs. Giants

 Max Muncy At The Plate

-- Muncy has three home runs and eight walks while hitting .194.
+- Muncy is batting .189 with three home runs and eight walks.

-- This season, Muncy has totaled at least one hit in four of 10 games (40.0%), and had multiple hits twice.
+- Muncy has gotten a hit in four of 11 games this year (36.4%), with multiple hits twice.

-- He has gone deep in two of 10 games played this year, and in 6.7% of his plate appearances.
+- In 11 games played this year, he has homered in two of them.

-- In three games this year, Muncy has picked up an RBI, with more than one RBI once.
+- Muncy has driven in a run in three games this year (27.3%), including one multiple-RBI game.

-- In six games this season (60.0%), he has scored, including multiple runs twice.
+- In six games this year (54.5%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.